Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

 Regarding the impact of currents on transitions $\mathcal{T}$, as we cannot accurately measure and predict currents across the entire water column, we must rely on forecasts $\mathbf{\hat{q}}$.
 Many ocean models exist, which vary in accuracy as well as spatial and temporal resolutions.
 Such models employ discretisation by splitting coordinates, depth, and time into intervals.
-Concretely, as we focus our deployment and evaluation in the North Sea region, we make use of the AMM15~\cite{graham2018amm15} model, which provides forecasts at hourly intervals, over 33 depth levels, and over grid cells of approximately 1.5km $\times$ 1.5km.
+Concretely, as we focus our deployment and evaluation in the North Sea region, we make use of the AMM15~\cite{graham2018amm15} model, which provides forecasts at hourly intervals over grid cells of $1.5 \times 1.5$ km and 33 levels whose coarseness increases with depth.
 We obtain these forecasts via the Met Office marine data service~\cite{metoffice2025dataservice}.
 These forecasts have a horizon of 5 days.
-This model does not include vertical speeds; therefore, we assume $w=0$, i.e., $\hat{\mathbf{q}}(\lambda, \phi, z, \tau) = [u,v,0]^\top$.
+This model does not make vertical velocities available in the publicly available outputs; therefore, we assume $w=0$, i.e., $\hat{\mathbf{q}}(\lambda, \phi, z, \tau) = [u,v,0]^\top$, which is a reasonable assumption in tidally dominated shelf seas.